TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

   - Service-Level Access Tracking: Shows when an IAM entity (user/role/group) last accessed an AWS service.
   - Permission Optimization: Helps remove unused permissions (least privilege principle).
   - Time-Based Insights: Tracks access over the last 365 days.

+### Use Cases:
+  - Identify if a role has permissions to EC2 but hasn’t used them in months → Remove unnecessary permissions.